baihuaxie/baihuaxie.github.io/_posts/2020-09-16-Contrastive-Learning-of-Visual-Representations.md

 The target of NCE is to estimate the empirical data distribution, $$\tilde{p}(v \vert c)$$, by the parameterized model $$P_\theta(v \vert c)$$, where $$v$$ is visual representation of a sample and $$c$$ is the context.
 Instead of finding smart ways to evaluate the partition function, NCE framework avoided the hurdle altogether by reformulating the problem into a binary logistic regression task.
 This is done in the following steps (for a more detailed treatment please refer to the [notes by Chris Dyer](https://arxiv.org/abs/1410.8251)):

-1. Generate a two-class dataset.
+1. Generate a two-class dataset

    NCE begins by assuming a noise or "proposal" distribution, $$q(v)$$, with which a set of $$m$$ "negative" samples $$\{v^-\}$$ are drawn from the original dataset.
 In practice this is usually chosen as the uniform distribution, in which case the negative samples are drawn at random.
 These samples carry with them a label $$D=0$$ indicating that they are negative samples drawn from the noise distribution.
 Next we draw a "positive" sample $$w^+$$ from the empirical distribution $$\tilde{p}(v \vert c)$$ and label it with $$D=1$$; in practice, algorithms typically treat the current image or its views as the positive sample.
 There are several ways to generate the negative samples, and how to obtain good quality negative samples remained a vigorously researched topic for contrastive learning methods.

 2. Model $$h_\theta(v,c)=P(D=1 \vert v,c)$$, the conditional probability of the label $$D$$ being positive given the sample $$v$$ and context $$c$$

    Within the two-class dataset, it is easy to first write the joint probability of $$P(D,v \vert c)$$ as follows:

    $$